Tacuma/Famous-Infamous/README.md

 The Assignments for this program related to adding new features:

-(1) The function to Save the game to a file
+(1) The function to Save the game to a file.
-(2) The function to load the game from a file
+(2) The function to load the game from a file.
 (3) To Save the game into a profile, and to select
     and load the profile upon the beginning of a new game.